Why Wellness Coaching?

-- Improve your health media literacy so that you can sort through the rhetoric and clarify your own value-centered wellness vision
+- Improve your health media literacy so that you can sort through the rhetoric, drop any unsustainable trends, and clarify your own value-centered wellness vision.

-- Find your motivation to prepare your body and mind for adventure, ministry, or travel
+- Find your motivation to prepare your body and mind for your next adventure.

 The road to better health and well-being does not need to be so serious.
 The journey to an improved quality of life can be full of experimentation, adventure, wonder, and joy.
 I recommend wellness coaching to individuals who are done waiting for the perfect time to make a change.
 If you’re ready to work with what you have now and put in the work necessary to see positive growth, now is the time—and I’d love to support you in your journey.